wtasg/candi/README.md

 **[Using Prebuilt Releases Guide](docs/using-release-artifacts.md)**

-### Authenticating with GitHub Packages
+### GitHub Packages Authentication (Required)

+> [!IMPORTANT]
-This package is published to GitHub Packages.
-To install it, you need to authenticate with GitHub:
+> This package is published to **GitHub Packages**, not npmjs.com.
+You must authenticate with GitHub before installing.

+To install the package, you need to authenticate with GitHub:

 1. **Create a Personal Access Token (PAT)**:
    - Go to GitHub Settings → [Developer settings → Personal access tokens → Tokens (classic)](https://github.com/settings/tokens)